StreetMesh/.github/README.md

 * [Browser](https://github.com/StreetMesh/Browser) - A reference implementation of a StreetMesh Browser, with support for XR, built with [react-three-fiber]([https://github.com/pmndrs/react-three-fiber])
 * [Server](https://github.com/StreetMesh/Server) - A reference implementation of a StreetMesh Server, built with [Laravel](https://laravel.com/)
 * [Hub](https://github.com/StreetMesh/Hub) - A reference implementation of a StreetMesh Authoritative Multiplayer Host, built with [Colyseus](https://colyseus.io)
-* [MeshObject](https://github.com/StreetMesh/MeshObject) - [Microdata](https://schema.org/) format HTML pages can use to serve 3D Models to StreetMesh Browsers
+* [MeshObject](https://github.com/StreetMesh/MeshObject) - [Microdata](https://schema.org/) format HTML pages can use to serve 3D Models and other data to StreetMesh Browsers
 * [StreetMaps](https://github.com/StreetMesh/StreetMaps) - An extension of [Sitemap](https://www.sitemaps.org/), for indexing web content for crawling by StreetMesh Servers
 * [StreetPress](https://github.com/StreetMesh/StreetPress) - A plugin that adapts [WordPress](https://wordpress.org/)/[WooCommerce](https://woocommerce.com/) sites into StreetMesh Sites